vtex-apps/binding-selector/docs/README.md

 ### `current-binding` block

-Renders a component that ONLY shows the current binding as a SVG flag.
-Useful to use it as modal-trigger
+Renders a component that ONLY shows the current binding as an SVG flag.
+Useful to use it as a modal trigger.

 ### `binding-challenge` block

-Renders an action bar that automatically detects if the user's country is different from the binding locale its browsing.
+Renders an action bar that automatically detects whether the user's country differs from the binding locale when browsing.
-The bar has a call to action text and is using the `binding-selector` selector.
+The bar includes a call-to-action text and uses the `binding-selector` selector.

 ## Customization